-A. Working with Tribes without Federal Recognition Status
+A. Working with tribes/indigenous groups without federal recognition status

 E.O.
-13175 and this Handbook apply only to Federally-recognized Tribes.
-However, NOAA works with many non-recognized tribal groups, who are important partners in carrying out its mission and who have interests regarding NOAA's activities.
+13175 and this Handbook apply only to federallyrecognized tribes.
+However, NOAA works with many non-federally recognized indigenous groups, who are important partners in carrying out its mission and who have interests regarding NOAA’s activities.
 Although NOAA recognizes the value of such partnerships, these communications and relationships do not constitute or require government-to-government consultation.

-B. Hawaii and U.S. Affiliated Pacific Islands

-This document pertains to consultation with tribal governments recognized as having government-to-government relationships with the United States by the Federally Recognized Indian Tribe List Act of 1994, 25 U.S.C.
-479a.
-No such tribal governments are recognized in the

-Pacific Islands Region, which includes the State of Hawaii, the unincorporated organized Territory of Guam, the Commonwealth of the Northern Mariana Islands, and unincorporated, unorganized territories, including American Samoa.
-The Federal consultation structure within this region varies according to applicable Federal laws and policies governing specific relationships between the United States and the peoples of the Pacific Islands.
-Some additional information can be found here:

-http://www.doi.gov/ohr/index.cfm

-http://www.doi.gov/oia/index.cfm
+NOAA should, however, endeavor to engage such non-federally recognized indigenous communities to ensure their timely and meaningful participation in the public process for actions having implications to those communities.

 B. Culturally Sensitive Information

-Some types of tribal information may be culturally privileged or otherwise controlled or regulated, often by gender, age, or cultural norms.
-Hence sharing knowledge with non-tribal members may be contrary to tribal interests.
-While this Handbook does not address NOAA’s consultations conducted under the National Historic Preservation Act, the articulation of the definition of “culture” illustrates the types of information that may be culturally sensitive.
-According to guidelines of the National Register of Historic Places, "culture" is understood to mean the traditions, beliefs, practices, lifeways, arts, crafts, and social institutions of any community.
-The sharing of knowledge of any of these types of information may be restricted to within the Tribe.
+Some types of tribal information may be culturally privileged or otherwise controlled or regulated, often by gender, age or cultural norms.
+Hence, sharing knowledge with non-tribal members may be contrary to tribal interests.
+While this Handbook does not address NOAA’s consultations conducted under the National Historic Preservation Act, 54 U.S.C. § 300101 et seq., the National Register of Historic Places’ definition of “culture” illustrates the types of information that may be culturally sensitive.
+It defines, “culture” to mean the traditions, beliefs, practices, lifeways, arts, crafts and social institutions of any community.
+See National Register Bulletin 38, Guidelines for Evaluating and Documenting Traditional Cultural Properties.
+The sharing of these types of information may be restricted to within the tribe.
 Tribal culture, in general terms, is uniquely and inextricably tied to place; any of the items listed above may also imbue a place with special meaning.
-Traditional Cultural Properties are a National Register property type, and constitute perhaps the most common situation where NOAA’s consultation with Tribes may involve culturally sensitive information.
-The traditional cultural significance of a historic property is derived from the role the property plays in a community's historically rooted beliefs, customs, and practices.
+Traditional Cultural Properties are those properties eligible for listing on the National Register of Historic Properties based on its associations with the cultural practices, traditions, beliefs, lifeways, arts, crafts or social institutions of a living community, and constitute perhaps the most common situation where NOAA’s consultation with tribes may involve culturally sensitive information.
+The traditional cultural significance of a historic property is derived from the role the property plays in a community’s historically rooted beliefs, customs and practices.
 Examples of such locations include:

 A location associated with the traditional beliefs of a Native American group about its origins or cultural history, or the nature of the world.

-A location where Native American religious practitioners have historically gone, and are known or thought to go today, to perform ceremonial activities in accordance with traditional cultural rules of practice.
+A location where Native American religious practitioners have historically gathered, and are known or thought to go today, to perform ceremonial activities in accordance with traditional cultural rules of practice.

-A location where a community has traditionally carried out economic, artistic, or other cultural practices important in maintaining its historic identity.
+A location where a community has traditionally carried out economic, artistic or other cultural practices important in maintaining its historic identity.